dzikrisyafi/image-captioning-gui/README.md

 # image-captioning-gui
-Image Captioning Application is an application to automatically generate captions on images using CNN and LSTM.
+Image Captioning Application is an application to automatically generate captions on images using CNN and LSTM model.
 ## Pre-Requisites
 - Tensorflow 2.4
 - Keras 2.4